wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-elemental-fire.md

 **Movement:** fast <br>
 **Morale:** brave <br>

 As elemental fire, the fire elemental *resists all damage* and is *immune to fire*.
-It *recovers X HP* every round spent in water and *takes 1D4 damage* each round spent without fluel.
+It *recovers X HP* every round spent in water and *takes 1D4 damage* each round spent without fuel.
 In general, it has the same properties as fire such as shedding light and being snuffed by water.

-As a gaseous creature, the fire elemental cant be petrified or grappled, hit by mundane weapons and can fit into any hole.
+As a gaseous creature, the fire elemental can't be petrified or grappled, hit by mundane weapons and can fit into any hole.
 However, winds can hurt it like a sword.
 Additionally, the fire elemental can shape flames at will.

 **Attacks (1/round)**